 Because the symptoms of coeliac disease are similar to those of many other gastrointestinal diseases, the diagnosis of coeliac disease can be challenging.
 Blood tests and a gene test can screen for who is most likely to need a bowel biopsy, which is the only way of knowing for certain whether someone has coeliac disease.

 It is important to keep eating gluten until after diagnosis.
 If the gluten-free diet is started before diagnosis, this may affect the accuracy of investigations such as blood tests and biopsies.

 Feeling better on a gluten-free diet is not enough to confirm the diagnosis of coeliac disease.

 How is coeliac disease treated?

 There is no known cure for coeliac disease.
-The only treatment is following a gluten-free diet, which will allow most people to return to normal health.
+The only treatment is following a gluten-free diet, which allows most people to return to normal health.

-- Children and younger people recover quite quickly after adopting a gluten-free diet (usually within 6 months), but older people may take longer to recover.
+- Children and younger people recover quite quickly after starting a gluten-free diet (usually within 6 months), but older people may take longer to recover.

-- Sometimes nutrients such as iron, folic acid and some vitamins may need to be replaced at the start of treatment.
+- Nutrients such as iron, folic acid and some vitamins may need to be replaced at the start of treatment.